 According to the U.S. Bureau of Labor Statistics, the job outlook for massage therapists is robust.
 In fact, the field is expected to grow an incredible 21% over the next decade, which is much faster than most other occupations.
 So now could be an excellent time to pursue a career in massage therapy.

-Here are the top 10 massage therapy schools in the US.
+Here are 10 of the best massage therapy schools in the US.

 The Southwest Institute of Healing Arts has been training students to become massage therapists for almost 30 years and offers a variety of degrees and courses.
 SWIHA has two tracks: the Therapeutic Track or the Advanced Polarity Specialist.
 Diplomas are awarded after 750 to 1,000 hours of hands-on instruction.
 Furthermore, students can also pursue an Associate’s Degree in Occupational Studies.
 But regardless of which path students pick, they will learn all of the core skills needed for classically trained massage therapists.